What is Lot 20 and EcoDesign Compliant?

 Lot 20 does not effect towel rails and tubular heaters.
 Some heaters are already Lot 20 compliant, take for example the Dimplex Quantum storage heater or Qrad Radiator these incorporate “Eco Start” technology which prevent the heater immediately kicking in when a drop in temperature is recorded, such as an open window or door.

-Which of our heaters are Lot 20 Ecodesign Compliant?
+Which of our heaters are already Lot 20 Ecodesign Compliant?

 Do you have any information on any new Lot 20 heaters?